glory-fox-2019/mini-wp/README.md

 # Postingg
-A post sharing app like word press for Portofolio on Hacktiv8 Bootcamp
+A post sharing app like word press for Portofolio on Hacktiv8 Bootcamp.
+Deployed on: http://postingg.luqmanzakariya.com

 ## USAGE